-If any of the metrics breach the established thresholds mentioned in the Appendices, the root cause analysis and corresponding corrective action plans (as applicable) will also be brought to the attention of the CCC and BRCC.
+If any of the metrics breach the established thresholds mentioned in the Appendices, the root cause analysis and corresponding corrective action plans (as applicable) will also be brought to the attention of the CCC and RMC risks.
+MCA provides Citi's Management and Independent Risk and Control Functions a holistic view of Residual Risk Rating and insight into trends & drivers for their Business or function.

-1.9 Manager Control Assessment (MCA)
+1.10Manager Control Assessment (MCA)

 Citi Managers Control Assessment (MCA) is a comprehensive self-assessment program methodology and tools to allow management to enable risk and control identification, assessment & monitoring and residual risk management for all GRC Risks.
-MCA is focused on the most significant risks and key controls, i.e., the controls that mitigate those significant risks.
-MCA provides Citi's Management and Independent Risk and Control Functions a holistic view of Residual Risk Rating and insight into trends & drivers for their Business or function.
+MCA is focused on the most significant risks and key controls, i.e., the controls that mitigate those significant